andrewjt71/personal-ansible/README.md

 git clone git@github.com:andrewjt71/personal-ansible.git
 ```

-Generate a deployment key - call it personalsitedeploy
+Generate a deployment key - call it personalsitedeploy.
+This will be used for communication with Github

 ``` bash
 ssh-keygen